-The Northern Territory outreach audiology data collection captures data on children and young people who receive outreach audiology services funded through the SFNT/NTRAI and HEBHBL programs.
-The data include information on the amount of services provided, demographic information of service recipients, and the ear health status of service recipients; the data also allowed children's ear health status to be compared over the time period.
-These services are more commonly accessed by children and young people in remote areas and the services targeted at children and young people most in need.
-In 2013, the NT DoH implemented the use of priority listing categories, so children and young people with poorer ear and hearing health are more likely to receive outreach audiology services.
+This data collection captures data on children and young people who receive outreach CHHC/CNS services, funded through the SFNT/NTRAI program.
+The data include information on the amount of services provided, demographic information of service recipients and ear health status of service recipients; the data also allowed children's ear health status to be compared over the time period.
+These services are more commonly accessed by children and young people in remote areas.
+The children who participated in the CHHC/CNS program are referred to this program if they have an identified middle ear condition or hearing impairment.
+The services are targeted at children and young people most in need through a priority listing categories schedule.

-Although outreach audiology services are available to all Indigenous children and young people aged 21 and under the SFNT/NTRAI and HEBHBL programs, not all eligible children and young people access these services.
-Therefore, the data reported on children and young people who receive outreach audiology services are not necessarily representative for all Indigenous children in the Northern Territory.
-Furthermore, outreach audiology data cannot be generalised beyond the programs contained in the data collection; neither can they be used to fully determine the prevalence of health conditions among all Indigenous children and young people in the Northern Territory.
+Health providers use standard forms to record information from the CHHC/CNS services.
+The forms were developed by the NT DoH in consultation with the Australian Government Department of Health and the AlHW.
+The CHHC/CNS program is available only to Indigenous children who have a referral from a health professional.
+Therefore, it is important to note that children and young people who receive CHHC/CNS services are not a random sample of Indigenous children in the Northern Territory.
+Furthermore, CHHC/CNS data cannot be generalised beyond the programs outlined in the data collection; neither can they be used to determine the prevalence of health conditions among all Indigenous children and young people in the Northern Territory.